copiousfreetime/try-them-all/posts/01_dataset_selection.md

 * <https://ingeniumcanada.org>
 * <https://ingeniumcanada.org/collection-research/artifact-open-data-set-mash-up>

-This looks pretty interesting - its a list of all the museum artifacts contained within the [Ingenium Museums](https://ingeniumcanada.org/).
+This looks pretty interesting - it is a list of all the museum artifacts contained within the [Ingenium Museums](https://ingeniumcanada.org/).

 * **Size** - about 100,000 records total records.
 This is on the lower end of my data volume requirements.
 * **Relations** - yes, some of the artifacts have sub parts, so there is are parent child relations, also keywords, countries, periods, etc. - all sorts of meta data that could be extracted out into their own dimensional elements.